Edzelf/Esp-radio/README.md

 ## Usage

-To Use this library in your PlatformIO project, simply add to your `platformio.ini` a dependency as following:
+To use this library in your PlatformIO project, simply add to your `platformio.ini` a dependency as following:

 ```
 lib_deps =